-Although there are many shrines in Japan, some are very popular and attract not only Japanese but also foreign tourists.
-Some of those headliners are Meiji Jingu in Tokyo, Sumiyosh Taisha in Osaka and Ise Jingu in Mie.
+Although there are many shrines throughout Japan, some are very popular and attract not only a lot of Japanese but also foreign tourists.
+Some of those headliners are Tokyo’s Meiji Jingu, Sumiyosh Taisha in Osaka, and Ise Jingu in Mie.
 Another of the most iconic shrines in Japan is Kyoto’s Fushimi Inari Taisha.
-Head shrine for the god of harvest business, Inari, Fushimi Inari is easily one of the most popular shrines in the entire country.
+Head shrine to the god of the harvest and business, Inari, Fushimi Inari is easily one of the most popular shrines in the entire country.

 Fushimi Inari Shrine Grounds

-Senbon Torii is a 400m long path, completely covered with Torii that leads to the Okusha.
-This path once used by the gods themselves, represents the entrance to the sacred Mt.
+The Senbon Torii is a 400m long path, completely covered with Torii that leads to the Okusha.
+This path once used by the gods themselves represents the entrance to the sacred Mt.
 Inari.

 Information: Fushimi Inari Taisha